golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-reputation.md

 ### Maximizing Performance with the Agreement Selector

-The agreement selector is an additional filter that helps you choose the best providers for your tasks.
+The agreement selector is an strategy that helps you choose the best providers for your tasks.
 It works in tandem with our proposal filter, to achieve optimal performance.

 - **Targeted Filtering:** Our `ProposalFilter` acts as the initial screening tool.
 It closely examines all available providers, evaluating them against the weights you've defined.
 Providers that don't meet your weights are eliminated, leaving behind a list of qualified candidates.

-- **Precision Selection:** The `agreementSelector` takes over from there.
-It focuses on the list of providers vetted by our `proposalFilter`.
-By closely analyzing their performance data, which includes historical single- and multithread CPU benchmark scores, the agreement selector identifies the absolute best fit for your task.
+- **Precision Selection:** The `agreementSelector` takes over by focusing on the list of providers pre-sorted by our `proposalFilter` based on weighted scores.
+Then, independently, it examines their historical single- and multithread CPU benchmark scores, choosing one of the providers with the highest performance in these metrics to ensure the best fit for your task.

 Imagine the proposal filter as a sieve.
 It sorts through all the available providers, leaving only those that meet your requirements.
 Then, the agreement selector steps in.
 It acts like a magnifying glass, examining the remaining good providers closely to find the absolute best fit for your specific task.

-The agreement selector doesn't just pick the provider with the highest overall score.
-Instead, it considers a smaller group of top performers, chosen based on a setting called `topPoolSize`.
+The agreement selector operates by first identifying a group of the highest scoring providers.
+It then utilizes the `topPoolSize` setting to randomly select one from these top candidates.

 #### Why topPoolSize Matters